DevLoversTeam/golang-interview-questions/README.en.md

 A buffered channel in Go is a canonical implementation of counting semaphore: simple, reliable, and well integrated into the goroutine model.
-This is one of the best ways to control the level of competition in production services.
+This is one of the best ways to control the level of concurrency in production services.

 #### Example: